tomerfiliba/agnos/site/client.rst

   and class attributes are shown in their true nature -- as functions that accept an implicit first argument that represents the object on which they operate.
-* ``INFO_FUNCCODES`` (3) - returns a map of functions names to their unique IDs
-* ``INFO_REFLECTION`` (4) - returns information about all the types defined by
+* ``INFO_REFLECTION`` (3) - returns information about all the types defined by
   the service.
-This includes records, enums, and classes, as well as service-level information, which includes functions and constants.
+This includes types like records, enums, and classes, as well as service-level information, like functions and constants.
 The returned information allows you to virtually construct the IDL from which service was generated.